Wednesday, January 30, 2013

 Combichrist : No Redemption

 When "Age of Mutation" kicks in I'm reminded of Fear Factory, predominantly in the keyboard.
-The breakdowns in the song stray from this and I think they are strongest the more they experiment. " Zombie Fistfight" is more straight forwar "Jeus Built My Hotrod" type of thing, which for fist fighting zombies works well enough, more rock n roll in feel than expected from these guys.
+The breakdowns in the song stray from this and I think they are strongest the more they experiment. " Zombie Fistfight" is more straight forward "Jesus Built My Hotrod" type of thing, which for fist fighting zombies works well enough, more rock n roll in feel than expected from these guys.

-"Feed the Fire" is the first song that made me look who from what I was doing.
+"Feed the Fire" is the first song that made me look up from what I was doing.
 The variance in the vocal performance is an improvement from the first two songs.
 The hook in the chorus is subtle but caught my ear so check...job done.
 I think more metallic elements handled more tastefully also give their sound more space and it feels bigger.

-"Gimme Deathrace" is back to more straight rock feel, for some reason I thought of My Life With the Thrill Kult when I first heard this, though devoid of disco elements.
+"Gimme Deathrace" is back to a more straight rock feel, for some reason, I thought of My Life With the Thrill Kult when I first heard this, though devoid of disco elements.
 This is the sort of thing Rob Zombie once did well, so they are carrying the torch well and is a much more commercial step for these guys and even though it's a video game soundtrack it's accessible with out selling out.
 I like the female vocal refrain and of the more rock n roll sounding songs I have heard thus far this on is my favorite.

-"Clouds of war" takes a more Edm turn, this has always been an element of their sound but sounds more focused here.
-A lot of cool synth sounds so far on the record and truth be told while I'm a fan of Industrial of the more commercial sounding groove oriented stuff and not say Author and Punisher, Pysclon 9 is the only other band of this ilk i like, not today its not something I actively search for on spotify, but tend to return to Front Line Assembly, Leather Strip and Front 242...
+"Clouds of War" takes a more Edm turn, this has always been an element of their sound but sounds more focused here.
+A lot of cool synth sounds so far on the record and truth be told while I'm a fan of Industrial of the more commercial-sounding groove-oriented stuff and not say Author and Punisher, Pysclon 9 is the only other band of this ilk i like, not today its not something I actively search for on Spotify, but tend to return to Front Line Assembly, Leather Strip and Front 242...
 I've been on a Young Gods kick lately but they aren't remote relations.
-Any way i like the kick of the synths here.
-They return to the more rock n roll sound on "Burial Alive" , I guess it's Andy's love of Turbonegro catching up to them.
+Anyway I like the kick of the synths here.
+They return to the more rock n roll sound on "Burial Alive", I guess it's Andy's love of Turbonegro catching up to them.

 The more metallic moment we first heard on the first song return on " I Know What I'm Doing" .
-The brief punkish vocals thrown in help to keep it varied as his normal scream is more one dimensional.
+The brief punkish vocals thrown in help to keep it varied as his normal scream is more one-dimensional.
 Granted when it comes to screaming the bar is set pretty high since I normally listen to black metal.
 The guitar chug sits more comfortably here, though at times it begins to feel a little stiff in place, though compared to Kmfdm who keeps it pretty rigid as well to give a more militant feel, then im ok with it.
-They continue the thought process on " Falling apart" which goes more into hardcore feel, though the gallop guitars keep the devil horns over the militant pointing.
-Theres not a lot of this late nineties type hardcore coming into my radar so this song helps me recall those days, but if you are reading this and wearing an Agnostic Front shirt then I'll put it this way, it's at least closer to Hardcore than some of the more strip club metal moments.
+They continue the thought process on " Falling Apart" which goes more into hardcore feel, though the gallop guitars keep the devil horns over the militant pointing.
+There's not a lot of this late nineties type hardcore coming into my radar so this song helps me recall those days, but if you are reading this and wearing an Agnostic Front shirt then I'll put it this way, it's at least closer to Hardcore than some of the more strip club metal moments.

 By the time " Gotta do " pops up, I'm resolved to the fact I'll keep this one on my iPod a bit longer and delete the Hansel and Gretyl.
 It really doesn't pull anything out of left field , Ministry flavored hot rod metal with synth underlay.
-"How Old is Your Soul" get back to the more electronic feel though still heavy handed on the syncopate rock riffs.
+"How Old is Your Soul" get back to the more electronic feel though still heavy-handed on the syncopate rock riffs.
 The chorus flows more smoothly than most of the albums more rock moments and the vocals are a big improvement.

-"Pull the pin" is one of the albums strongest songs.
+"Pull the pin" is one of the album's strongest songs.
 The electronic elements are more balanced with the metal than in some of the earlier attempts at this.
 It more than likely resonates with me more because it is darker in tone.

 No comments: